kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 - Platformer ground detection uses a short downward raycast (`0.25` units) — works best with flat horizontal surfaces
 - Wall detection requires wall colliders to have the **`wall`** tag
-- `Collider2D` ignores objects tagged `player` and `trigger` by default
+- `Collider2D` ignores objects tagged `player` and `trigger` by default — `ITriggerListener` will not fire
 - The `[Range]` attribute with three arguments shows obsolete warnings — use `[Range(min, max), Step(step)]`
-- `Health2D` floating numbers use `Gizmo.Draw.Text` which renders in world space — may not be visible depending on gizmo settings in your project
+- Floating damage numbers use `TextRenderer` — font is set via the `Number Font` field using the filename of a font in `Assets/fonts/`
+- Custom fonts must have their filename match exactly what you type in the font field — s&box resolves by filename not internal font name

 ---